FunGeST/Palimpsest/README.md

 * `POS`: Mutation position.
 A positive integer.
 * `REF`: Reference base(s): Each base must be one of A,C,G,T (upper case).
 Multiple bases are permitted for deletions only, where the value in the POS field refers to the position of the first base in the string.
 * `ALT`: Alternate base(s): Each base must be one of A,C,G,T (upper case).
 Multiple bases are permitted for insertions only, where the value in the POS field refers to the position of the first base in the string.
-* `Tumour_Varcount`: Number of variant bases at the position in the tumor sample.
+* `Tumor_Varcount`: Number of variant bases at the position in the tumour sample.
-* `Tumour_Depth`: Tumour sample sequencing depth at the position.
+* `Tumor_Depth`: Tumour sample sequencing depth at the position.
 * `Normal_Depth`: Normal sample sequencing depth at the position.
 * `Gene_Name`: OPTIONAL column for representing mutated gene name.
-* `Driver`: OPTIONAL column indicating the driver events to be annotated in tumor history plots.
+* `Driver`: OPTIONAL column indicating the driver events to be annotated in tumour history plots.

 `2]. cna_data`: __copy number alteration data__